StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 ### Via FluxCD resources

-While the StarlingX platform does not have the FluxCD CLI, it does have its resources.
-An application can be easily deployed and managed by means of the resources made available by Flux.
+Tthe StarlingX platform provides access to FluxCD resources without direct access to its CLI, which allow you to easily deploy and manage your applications.
 For a list of all available Flux resources, refer to the [official documentation](https://fluxcd.io/flux/components/).

 There are many ways of deploying an application using Flux.
 In this demonstration,